PhalconEye/documentation/en/reference/structure.rst

         └── themes

-As you see we can separate our project on two logic parts:
+We can separate project on two logical parts:

 .. toctree::
+   :maxdepth: 1

    structure/app
    structure/public